 How to Spend 24 Hours in Bruges

 On our recent trip to Amsterdam, we had the opportunity to take a side trip to Belgium.
-I hadn’t thought much about Belgium before I started researching for our trip but when I stumbled across Bruges, I couldn’t get it off my mind!
+I honestly hadn’t given much though to Belgium until I started researching our spring trip to Amsterdam.
+When I stumbled across Bruges, I couldn’t get it off my mind!
 If you’ve never heard of it, Bruges is a rather small medieval town in the north of Belgium with canals weaving through the city.
-Many even refer to it as the “ Venice of the North.”
-I’d say that statement is kind of stretch.
-Still, the canals are charming and the city is magical!
+Many refer to it as the “ Venice of the North,” but I’d say that statement is kind of stretch.
+Nonetheless, the canals are charming and the city is magical!
 Bruges is definitely worthy of a spot on your itinerary even if all you have is 24 hours.

 What can I do in such a short time?

 We stayed two nights at the Hotel Prinsenhof giving us two evenings but one full day.
 I found the hotel on TripAdvisor and decided to book based on the endless glowing reviews.
 The praises were spot on and I highly recommend a stay here if you get a chance to visit Bruges.
 We met a couple during our trip that also raved about Duke’s Palace which is very close to Prinsenhof.
 Both hotels are perfect in location – quiet streets and walking distance to everywhere.